 First, trainers and the trainee, over the course of training at nine unique sites, will follow the training items described below in the Training and Evaluation Activities Section, and initial once each training item has been completed.
 Each of the nine training events (and any additional events) should be recorded in the Training and Evaluation Event Log.

-Second, in a separate evaluation event at a tenth site, the trainee will convey/and or demonstrate to the evaluator, mastery of each of the items in the Training and Evaluation Activities Section, and initial each item once complete competency is demonstrated.
+Second, in a separate evaluation event at a tenth site, the trainee will convey and/or demonstrate to the evaluator, mastery of each of the items in the Training and Evaluation Activities Section, and initial each item once complete competency is demonstrated.
 The evaluation event also should be recorded in the Training and Evaluation Event Log.

-Third, trainees wishing to submit stream habitat assessment data to DEP, per SOP FT 3000, shall conduct the Habitat Assessment at benchmark proficiency sites, per FA 5720, section 2, and must pass a minimum of three sites (as defined in FA 5720, section 2.6), and may attempt a habitat assessment at up to five established benchmark streams, in order to obtain “Pass” status.
+Third, a trainee who wishes to submit stream habitat assessment data to DEP, per SOP FT 3000, will contact DEP to request the online test of HA concepts.
+Once a trainee has passed the online test, the trainee shall conduct the Habitat Assessment at three benchmark proficiency sites established for the most recent testing cycle, per FA 5720, section 2, and must pass a minimum of two sites (as defined in FA 5720, section 2.6.
+See FA 5720 (2) for qualifications for habitat assessment.

 Important Notes

-Items in the Training and Evaluation Activities Section do not need to be completed in any particular order, nor do all items need to be completed in a single event.
+Items in the Training and Evaluation Activities section do not need to be completed in any particular order, nor do all items need to be completed in a single event.

 Each training or evaluation event should be identified in the Training Event Log, regardless of whether a competency was completed or not.